dgroomes/java-columnar-query-engine/README.md

 > "Springfield".

-Or something cyclic like:
+Or something cyclic (although contrived) like:

-> Find all states
+> Find all states named with "North" that are adjacent to a state with "South" that are adjacent to a state with "North".

 Simple requirements.
 That allows the focus to be on the implementation.